 When dealing with stressful situations for a prolonged time without any stress relief often leads to chronic muscle tension.
 It eventually results in neck and shoulder pain, back problems, migraines or headaches and anxiety.
 All of them can disrupt sleeping patterns, leaving you fatigued and unable to effectively deal with stress.

-Massage is extremely effective in reducing muscle tension which drains your energy.
-Without tension and “knots” soft tissues are able to work in more efficient way.
+Stress Relief Massage is extremely effective in reducing muscle tension which drains your energy.
+Without tension and “knots” soft tissues are able to work in a more efficient way.
 Massage also helps to keep your muscles soft and light, taking the weight off your shoulders.
 Well, literally.